The Internet of Things – also known as IoT – is a term you’ve likely heard but may not know a huge amount about.

 To break it down, IoT is a network that connects the physical and digital worlds by using sensor technologies to chart a range of factors.
 This could be anything from the temperature of a room to tracking the status of products to see when they might need maintenance.

 As such, IoT is opening up a world of possibilities to companies in many sectors.
-So whether you’re a B2B specialist in automotives, fashion or pharmaceuticals, when it comes to B2B ecommerce organisations, there are some exciting opportunities to harness IoT and its capabilities.
+So whether you’re a B2B specialist in automotives, fashion or pharmaceuticals, when it comes to B2B ecommerce organizations, there are some exciting opportunities to harness IoT and its capabilities.

 Following Retail’s Lead Around IoT